 For those who read Dutch I have published a history of China, entitled Het Hemels Mandaat: De Geschiedenis van het Chinese Keizerrijk (AUP: Amsterdam, 2018 revised edition) (English: The Heavenly Mandate: The history of the Chinese Empire until 1911) with a somewhat revisionist interpretation of the Chinese past.
 My book on the lay Buddhist group called the Non-Action Teachings (late 16th century to the present) came out in 2014 with Hawai'i University Press, as Practicing Scripture: A Lay Buddhist Movement in Late Imperial China.
 My book on Guan Yu came out in 2017 with Oxford University Press, as Guan Yu: The Religious Afterlife of a Failed Hero .
-A little new book has just come out with Cambridge University Press and is freely downloadable until May 27, 2019, as Religious Culture and Violence in Traditional China.
-I hope to finish the first draft of a more substantial book on Chinese fears and accusations of witchcraft (150K) in the coming months.
+A little new book has just come out with Cambridge University Press as well, with the title Religious Culture and Violence in Traditional China.
+I hope to finish a complete first draft of a more substantial book on Chinese fears and accusations of witchcraft (150K) in the coming months.
 Furthermore, I am preparing a new long term project on the histories of orality and textuality.

 Prospective graduate students and academic visitors are strongly advised to first take a look at (i.e read!) some of my actual published research.
 Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and certainly doctoral supervision) is often in English as well.
 A small example of my approach to China is my understanding of the notion of "Confucianism" as expressed below.